 - 14 B-1c Waste Prohibited at the WIPP Facility - 15 The following TRU mixed waste are prohibited at the WIPP facility: - 16Cliquid waste (waste shall contain as little residual liquid as is reasonably17achievable by pouring, pumping and/or aspirating, and internal containers shall18contain less than 1 inch or 2.5 centimeters of liquid in the bottom of the19container.
-Total residual liquid in any payload container (e.g., 55 gallon drum or20standard waste box) may not exceed 1 percent volume of that container) - 21 C non-radionuclide pyrophoric materials, such as elemental potassium - C hazardous wastes not occurring as co-contaminants with TRU mixed wastes (non-mixed hazardous wastes) - C wastes incompatible with backfill, seal and panel closures materials, container and packaging materials, shipping container materials, or other wastes - 26 C wastes containing explosives or compressed gases - C wastes with polychlorinated biphenyl (PCB) concentrations equal to or greater than 50 parts per million - C wastes exhibiting the characteristic of ignitability, corrosivity, or reactivity (EPA Hazardous Waste Numbers of D001, D002, or D003) - C RH TRU mixed waste (waste with a surface dose rate of 200 millirem per hour or greater) - C any waste container that does not have VOC concentration values reported for the headspace - C any waste container which has not undergone either radiographic or visual examination
+Total residual liquid in any payload container (e.g., 55 gallon drum or20standard waste box) may not exceed 1 percent volume of that container.21Payload containers with U134 waste shall have no detectable liquid) - 22 C non-radionuclide pyrophoric materials, such as elemental potassium - C hazardous wastes not occurring as co-contaminants with TRU mixed wastes (non-mixed hazardous wastes) - C wastes incompatible with backfill, seal and panel closures materials, container and packaging materials, shipping container materials, or other wastes - 27 C wastes containing explosives or compressed gases - C wastes with polychlorinated biphenyls (PCBs) not authorized under an EPA PCB waste disposal authorization - 30Cwastes exhibiting the characteristic of ignitability, corrosivity, or reactivity (EPA31Hazardous Waste Numbers of D001, D002, or D003) - C wastes that are not directly traceable to waste streams in the "Transuranic Waste Baseline Inventory Report (Revision 2)", DOE/CAO-95-1121, December 1995 unless specifically approved and listed in Module II - C RH TRU mixed waste (waste with a surface dose rate of 200 millirem per hour or greater)

-1 2 C any waste container from a waste stream which has not been preceded by an appropriate, certified WSPF (see Section B-1d)
+- C any waste container that does not have VOC concentration values reported for the headspace - C any waste container which has not undergone either radiographic or visual examination - 5 C any waste container from a waste stream which has not been preceded by an 6 appropriate, certified WSPF (see Section B-1d)

-Before accepting a container holding TRU mixed waste, the Permittees will ensure, through 3 audit and as part of their Permittee-level data reviews (Section B3-10c), that generator/storage 4 sites examine the radiography or visual examination data records (Section B-4b) to verify that 5 the container holds no unvented compressed gas containers and that residual liquid does not 6 exceed 1 percent volume in any payload container.
-If discrepancies or inconsistencies are 7 detected during the data review, the generator/storage site will review the radiography video 8 tape or visual examination tape to verify that the observed physical form of the waste is 9 consistent with the waste stream description provided by the generator and to ensure that no 10 prohibited items are present in the waste.
-Radiography tapes will be selected randomly from at 11 least one percent of containers received at WIPP and will be reviewed and compared to 12 radiographic data forms.
-All personnel who review radiography video tapes will be trained to the 13 same standard as radiography operators.
-Section B-4 includes a description of the waste 14 verification process that the Permittees will conduct prior to receiving a shipment at the WIPP 15 facility.
-16
+Before accepting a container holding TRU mixed waste, the Permittees will ensure, through 7 audit and as part of their Permittee-level data reviews (Section B3-10c), that generator/storage 8 sites examine the radiography or visual examination data records (Section B-4b) to verify that 9 the container holds no unvented compressed gas containers and that residual liquid does not 10 exceed 1 percent volume in any payload container.
+If discrepancies or inconsistencies are 11 detected during the data review, the generator/storage site will review the radiography video 12 tape or visual examination tape to verify that the observed physical form of the waste is 13 consistent with the waste stream description provided by the generator and to ensure that no 14 prohibited items are present in the waste.
+Radiography tapes will be selected randomly from at 15 least one percent of containers received at WIPP and will be reviewed and compared to 16 radiographic data forms.
+(Note that for radiography tapes containing classified information, 17 review of radiography tapes will be conducted by the Permittees at a secure location other than 18 WIPP.
+The records generated from the Permittee's review of radiography tapes will be sent to 19 WIPP for inclusion in the Operating Record, while the original tape will be maintained at another 20 secure location.)
+All personnel who review radiography video tapes will be trained to the same 21 standard as radiography operators.
+Section B-4 includes a description of the waste verification 22 process that the Permittees will conduct prior to receiving a shipment at the WIPP facility.
+23